-Visiting and Volunteering We always welcome visitors and volunteers at Armstrong ES.
+We welcome visitors and volunteers at Armstrong ES.
 We have new guidelines for guests to follow in order to ensure the safety of our students.
-The guidelines can be found on the Greenville County website just click here.
+The guidelines can be found on the Greenville County website just click here

-Car Riders.
 For safety, please drop off and pick up your child in the designated area in the front of the school.
 You must have an Armstrong issued car tag when you come in the afternoon car line.
-If you do not, you will be asked to park and come inside to pick up your child.
+If you do not, you will be asked to park and come inside with a valid ID to pick up your child.
 Thank you for your cooperation in keeping our children safe.

-Breakfast.
-Breakfast starts at 7:15am.
+Breakfast starts at 7:00 AM.
 This is a great time to drop off your child and let them eat breakfast at school for free.

 Parents and others driving on South Carolina roads should be aware of state law that mandates that a motorist stop for a stopped school bus with flashing lights under these conditions: if you are on a two-lane highway, travelling in either direction, you must stop; if you are on a multi-lane highway traveling behind the bus, you must stop.
 If you are on a multi-lane highway and meet a stopped school bus heading toward you, you do not have to stop but should simply slow down and pass with caution.
 The fine for passing a stopped school bus can be as much as $1,000 and up to 30 days in jail for a first offense.

-In case of inclement weather, be sure to check the radio or television stations for emergency school announcements.
+In case of inclement weather or other school closings, be sure to check the radio, television stations, or GCSD website/social media page for emergency school announcements.
 Official announcements about Greenville County School System closings will be broadcast on WYFF-TV (channel 4) and Charter Cable Channels 14 or 99.
-You can also call the school district INFO Line at 355-3100 or go to the Greenville County School website at www.greenville.k12.sc.us.
+You can also call the school district INFO Line at 355-3100 or go to the Greenville County School website

 In order to ensure the safety and the wellbeing of your children, we promise to act as guardians to protect them in every way.
 We will provide a safe environment where your child will feel comfortable sharing their hopes, dreams, and thoughts.
 We will be diligent in monitoring and safeguarding your child throughout the school day.